 Clearly clustering needs both to be performed and a measure of quality and confidence developed.
-One can calculate cluster centers (even in non-metric case), cluster sizes and inter-cluster distances.
+One can calculate cluster centers (even in non vector case), cluster sizes and inter-cluster distances.
 However visualizing the result is a powerful approach and this needs a special approach unless D=2 or 3 when direct display is possible.
 Otherwise one needs to map system into 3 dimensions for easy visualization.
-We have developed a suite of powerful parallel codes to perform this [21] where the well-known multidimensional scaling is very powerful

-$$H{MDS} = \sum{x < y = 1}^{N} weight(x, y) (\delta(x, y) - d{3D}(x, y))^{2}$$ (29)
+We have developed a suite of powerful parallel codes to perform this [22] where the well-known multidimensional scaling is very powerful $H{MDS} = \sum{x < y=1}^{N} \text{weight}(x, y) (\delta(x, y) - d{3D}(x, y))^2$ (29)

 Here x and y separately run over all points in the system, $\delta(x, y)$ is distance between x and y in original space while $d{3D}(x, y)$ is distance between them after mapping to 3 dimensions.
-One needs to minimize (29) for optimal choices of mapped positions $X{3D}(x)$.
+One needs to minimize (29) for optimal choices of mapped positions $\underline{X}{3D}(x)$.

 Sample results are shown in figures 5 and 6.
-Note non-metric examples can preserve their structure well after mapping (figure 6) while figure 5(right) shows that when there is no dramatic intrinsic structure, clustering ends up similar to break up of region into geometrically compact sub regions.
+Note non vector examples can preserve their structure well after mapping (figure 6) while figure 5(right) shows that when there is no dramatic intrinsic structure, clustering ends up similar to break up of region into geometrically compact sub regions.
+This is a powerful concept as shown for example in recent use of Kmeans in "deep learning" [23].